Louhc/PIP_FRI-and-DePIP_FRI/README.md

 ## Benchmarks of non-distributed schemes

 The libary comes with benchmarks for inner product arguments and batch bivariate KZG with the same evaluation points on the $Y$-dimension.

-To run our IPA and see a performance comparison of IPAs from univariate sum-check and Larent polynomials, invoke:
+To run our IPA and see a performance comparison of IPAs from univariate sum-check in [Marlin](https://eprint.iacr.org/2019/1047) and Larent polynomials in [Dark](https://eprint.iacr.org/2019/1229), invoke:
 ```
 cargo bench --bench my_ipa
 ```